Hiring Your First Employee? Here’s What You Need to Have in Place

 Could you access funded support in Worcestershire?

 Lets Kollab accessed this work through Worcestershire County Council’s workforce planning programme.
-If you’re based in Worcestershire, it’s worth finding out whether similar funded support is available to you.
+If you’re based in Worcestershire, it’s worth finding out whether similar funded support is available.
 We work closely with the Council and can advise on eligibility.

-If you’re preparing to hire and want to make sure you’ve got everything in place, book a free 30-minute discovery call and let’s talk through exactly what you need.
+If you’re preparing to hire and want to make sure you’ve got everything in place, get in touch with the team.

 You should register as an employer with HMRC before your first payday.
 Registration can take up to two weeks, so start as soon as you know you are going to hire.
-You can register online through HMRC’s website.
+You register online through HMRC’s website.
+Once registered, you will receive an employer PAYE reference which you need to run payroll.

 A written statement of employment must include the employee’s name and start date, job title and description, pay and how often it is paid, hours of work, holiday entitlement, notice periods, probation terms, and the place of work.
 It must be provided on day one.
 Additional clauses around confidentiality, intellectual property, and other specifics are also recommended depending on the nature of the role.

-At a minimum, you need disciplinary and grievance procedures that follow the ACAS Code of Practice, a health and safety policy (mandatory if you have five or more employees, recommended from your first hire), a sickness absence policy that reflects day-one SSP entitlement from April 2026, and a data protection policy.
+At a minimum, you need disciplinary and grievance procedures that follow the ACAS Code of Practice, a health and safety policy, a sickness absence policy that reflects day-one SSP entitlement from April 2026, and a data protection policy.
 Other useful policies include recruitment, expenses, and anti-harassment.
+All of these should be in place before your first employee starts.

 Not necessarily.
 Many small businesses manage HR admin effectively with well-organised documentation and simple tracking tools.
-As you grow, HR software becomes more useful.
+As you grow, HR software becomes more useful for managing leave, performance, and compliance.
 What matters most at the first-hire stage is having the right documents in place, not the most sophisticated system to store them.

-From April 2026, several new day-one rights came into force under the Employment Rights Act 2025.
-These include statutory sick pay from day one (removing the previous three-day waiting period and earnings threshold), paternity leave becoming a day-one right, and unpaid parental leave becoming a day-one right.
-The unfair dismissal qualifying period is also being reduced from two years to six months.
-Review your policies and contracts to make sure they reflect these changes.
+From April 2026, statutory sick pay became a day-one right for all employees, removing the previous three-day waiting period and earnings threshold.
+Paternity leave and unpaid parental leave also became day-one rights.
+The unfair dismissal qualifying period is being reduced from two years to six months.
+Review your policies and contracts to make sure they reflect these changes before your first hire.

 Explore related insights